nanvel/blog/2017/11/trading.md

 Stop is beneficial in momentum regime and harmful in mean-revertion.

 Lower RR and higher win rate is more favorable than higher RR and lower win rate (if risk and reward are many times larger than commission) because easier to handle emotionally.

+It would be much more advantageous if we could proactively avoid those periods of time when the strategy is likely to incure loss.

 #### Position sizing